25th Annual Reading Round-Up of Children’s and Young Adult (YA) Literature Augusta Civic Center, Thursday, April 10th, 2014

 Book Sales & Signings

 Copies of presenters and award winning books will be available for purchase.
 We respectfully ask that you not bring personal copies for signing.
-Participants may purchase books during registration 7:45 – 8:15, morning break, and lunch.
+Participants may purchase books during registration 7:45 – 8:15, and at all breaks.

 The Maine State Library no longer issues CEU’s (Continuing Education Units), but you can print a certificate of attendance after the conference.
 You will be given a link to fill out a survey online and once you submit the survey, you will be directed to the certificate.Confirmations